mridoni/gixsql/README.md

 ### Windows (MinGW/MSYS2)

-Starting from v1.0.16, the `configure` script can also be used to build with MSYS2 (MinGW32/64).
+Starting with version 1.0.16, the `configure` script can also be used to build with MSYS2 (MinGW32/64).
 You will need to install the following packages with `pacman`:

 `pacman -S mingw-w64-x64-pkg-config autoconf make automake libtool bison flex mingw-w64-x64-gcc mingw-w64-x64-postgresql mingw-w64-x64-libmariadbclient mingw-w64-x64-unixodbc mingw-w64-x64-spdlog `